clearwsd/clearwsd/README.md

 It is meant for use in both research and production settings.
 Main features include

-- State-of-the-art results on verb sense disambiguation over VerbNet classes
+- State-of-the-art results in verb sense disambiguation over VerbNet classes
-- Automatic optimization of feature subsets and classification algorithm hyperparameters
+- Automatic optimization of feature subsets and hyperparameters
 - Production-ready pre-trained models
 - Easy retraining/packaging of models